 Setting up the appointment

-As a validating mentor, you can choose the type of session you need to schedule.
+As an assessor/validator, you can choose the type of session you need to schedule.

 In the case of a presentation session, you will have to "Plan a session" in the OC platform.

 Choose the student that will be presenting (by selecting his name in the defined list)